BarkBarkUnyu/shock/README.md

 | RAINBOW     | 4   |

 The modifier is a generic modifier that applies to various actions throughout the game aside stat required actions, such as morale and generic troop creation.

+Experience gained through the campaign will eventually increase the unit quality.

 ### Descriptions and Examples